 Once the still pot reaches the boiling point of Liquid #2, you’ll see a puff of vapour – the “vapour ring” start to rise up into the three-way adapter.
 The thermometers temperature reading will shoot up to the boiling point of Liquid #2, and the #2 vapour will travel over to the condenser.
 As it turns into a liquid, it’ll drip into your new flask.
 You can keep going until virtually all the liquid is gone, and then stop the heat.
 Stopper the second flask, and label it “Liquid #2”.
 Congratulations, you have now purified Liquid #2, and the distillation is over!
 You can tell your boss that you’re done, and the customer will be pleased with your work.

-This is the simplest form of distillation, and chemists often refer to it as that – “simple distillation”.
+This is the simplest form of distillation, and chemists often refer to it like that – “simple distillation”.
 If you have a more complex mixture, or if the boiling points of the liquids are a little too close together to be effectively separated by simple distillation, there are some modifications you can make.
 You can add a column of glass between the still pot and the three-way adapter, which gives the vapour more surface area.
 This can help you when the boiling points of your liquids are close together.
 You may find that you end up using five collection flasks, or even ten.
 You collect fractions of the total liquid at a time.
 This type of setup is called “fractional distillation”, and the additional glassware is called a “fractionating column”.

 Sometimes the liquids may be temperature sensitive.
 Let’s say that your desired liquid has a boiling point of 150oC, but the molecule decomposes if the temperature goes above 100oC.
 That’s a problem!
 Distillation means that you have to boil it in order to separate it, but it’s not going to survive those temperatures.
 One thing you can do is attach a vacuum hose to the receiving flask and use a vacuum pump to lower the pressure inside the distillation setup.
 Remember from the beginning: a liquid starts to boil when its vapour pressure (determined by the heat) equals the atmospheric pressure.
 Because we can’t raise the vapour pressure very much by adding heat (the material might decompose, in this case), one thing we can do is to lower the atmospheric pressure by attaching the vacuum pump.
-This means that our liquid which has a boiling point of 150oC at normal atmospheric pressure, could boil at 75oC when under a vacuum.
+This means that our liquid which has a boiling point of 150oC at normal atmospheric pressure could boil at 75oC when under a vacuum.

 Since it doesn’t decompose until 100oC, we can now safely distil!
 This type of distillation is called a “vacuum distillation”.
 It’s often combined with the fractionating column for very complex cases, in which case you have a vacuum fractional distillation.